bluestacks/dev-ops-challenge/README.md

 # Assignment 1

-This assignment is to create an AWS CDN for your static content website which you have to host on S3 bucket with domain name (http://devopschallenge.postfix.in)
+This assignment is to create an AWS CDN for your static content website which you have to host on S3 bucket with domain name (https://devopschallenge.postfix.in)

-Case A. If the user opens (http://devopschallenge.postfix.in) it should be seen "Hello, CDN origin is working fine"
+Case A. If the user opens (https://devopschallenge.postfix.in) it should be seen "Hello, CDN origin is working fine"

-      A.1 This behavior object content stays in an Edge Cache at for at least 48 hours
+      A.1 Create SSL in AWS(Certificate Manager) for the domain name and provide us TXT or CNAME record for verification A.2 This behavior object content stays in an Edge Cache at for at least 48 hours

-Case B. If user opens (http://devopschallenge.postfix.in/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"
+Case B. If user opens (https://devopschallenge.postfix.in/devops-folder/) it should fetch from other S3 bucket and user should see "Hello, CDN 2 origin is working fine"

       B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

 # NOTE: Please provide Domain Name to add in DNS.

 # Assignment 2